 Frequently Asked Questions

-Check here for answers for questions about applying for a library card, how to figure out your due date, each item’s check out length (or load period), overdue fees or fines, reserving titles, requesting items for purchase, and what to do when you discover an item is lost.
+Check here for answers for questions about applying for a library card, how to figure out your due date, each item’s check out length (which you may think of as their load period or how long items circulate), overdue fees or fines, reserving titles, requesting items for purchase, and what to do when you discover an item is lost.

 Please use one of the following forms to apply for a Minuteman Library Network borrower card, if you do not have one already.
 You should print it, fill it out, and bring it with you, along with positive identification and proof of current address, to the circulation desk in one of our libraries.